 McQuade Librarians Kathryn Geoffrion-Scannell, Lyena Chavez, Michaela Keating, and Catherine Wong recently attended a workshop at the Oliver Wendell Holmes Library at Phillips Academy entitled Libraries in a Post Truth World with speakers from Project Information Literacy, The News Literacy Project, First Draft News, the Berkman Klein Center for Internet and Society as well as educators from Andover High School, Phillips Academy, and Merrimack's Melissa Zimdars.
 Attending that workshop and the workshop by Melissa Zimdars through CETL on Teaching in the "Post-Truth" Era at Merrimack generated a variety of lessons and ideas.
 Several librarians incorporated new lessons on spotting fake news and fact checking into their classes, and Michaela Keating created a LibGuide to help Merrimack students with this timely topic.

-The Media Center will be open extended hours this semester evenings from for Design Night.
+The Media Center will be open extended hours this semester on Wednesdayevenings from 6 to 9pm for Design Night.
 All are welcome to drop in with questions about Adobe Photoshop, InDesign, or Illustrator.
 Bring works in progress, or start a new project.
 Feel free to ask for tutorials and assistance in getting your design projects to look their best.